-NZ\$263.90 (net) a week is paid for a single person living alone, NZ\$243.60 (net) if sharing accommodation, or NZ\$406 (net) for a married or civil-union couple living together and both spouses qualify for the pension.
+NZ\$285.87 (net) a week is paid for a single person living alone, NZ\$263.88 (net) if sharing accommodation, or NZ\$439.80 (net) for a married or civil-union couple living together and both spouses qualify for the pension.

-The pension is not income-tested but may be reduced if the beneficiary is receiving a benefit or pension from an overseas government.
+The pension is not income-tested, but may be reduced if the beneficiary is receiving a benefit or pension from an overseas government.

-A married pensioner with a spouse younger than age 65 may receive half the married rate (NZ\$203 [net] a week) with no income test (the spouse receives no payment), or a special married couple rate (NZ\$387.14 [net] a week) with an income test.
+A married pensioner with a spouse younger than age 65 may receive half the married rate (NZ\$219 [net] a week) with no income test (the spouse receives no payment), or a special married couple rate (NZ\$419.36 [net] a week) with an income test.

-Benefit adjustment: Benefits are adjusted annually according to changes in the consumer price index for the previous calendar year.
+Benefit adjustment: Benefits are adjusted annually on April 1, according to changes in the consumer price index for the previous calendar year, with a further adjustment according to the net average ordinary time weekly earnings rate if required.
+Average ordinary time weekly earnings (employees) are determined by the quarterly employment survey published by Statistics New Zealand.